Introduction to Mathematical Statistics

 Please refer to the online Important Dates and Deadlines in the UBC Okanagan Academic Calendar.
 In case of discrepancies, dates listed in the calendar will be honored.

-• Last day to drop without a W standing through the SSC: January 17, 2025
+• Last day to drop without a W standing through Workday: January 16, 2026

 There will be no class, student hours, or labs on the following Statutory holidays: